top of page

 Return to a full boil for 1 minute.

-Pour or ladle the jam into clean, hot, half-pint-sized jars leaving 1/4 inch headspace.
+Using a jar funnel, pour or ladle the jam into clean, hot, half-pint-sized jars leaving 1/4 inch headspace.

-Place the lids and rings on and process for 10 minutes in a boiling water bath at sea level or adjust for your elevation.
+Place the lids and rings on and process for 10 minutes in a boiling water bath canner at sea level or adjust for your elevation.

-Remove the jars from the water bath.
-Allow them to sit on the counter for 24 hours then check if they sealed properly.
+Check if they sealed properly.
 The center will be indented down if they are.
 If not, place any unsealed jars in the refrigerator and use them right away.

 Place the sealed jars in a cool, dry area and use them within the next 3 years.
 After that, the nutritional value begins to decrease.

-If you have any questions about how to use a boiling water canner take a look at our canning basics videos.
+If you have any questions about how to use a boiling water canner take a look at my canning basics videos.

 Stir Gently.png